 Tableau Charts: Pareto chart

-Using Superstores data set pre-loaded with Tableau app, I am going to create a Pareto chart to help me find-out the States contributed 80% of all Profits generated for the superstores.
+Using Superstores data set pre-loaded with Tableau app, I am going to show you how to create a Pareto chart to find-out the States contributed 80% of all Profits generated by the superstores.
 (Note; in your own set-up, you'll find an appropriate problem to solve using this technique).

 Once you're connected to Superstores data set above,..